urfinjs/Ki-Chain-testnet-challenge/relayer-setup-guide.md

 If everything right, output should contain three important messages about creation: clients, connection and channel.

-example output of the link command: \
+example output of the link command above: \
 >I[2021-09-12|10:21:29.522] ★ Clients created: client(07-tendermint-245) on chain[kichain-t-4] and client(07-tendermint-9) on chain[umee-betanet-1] \
 >I[2021-09-12|10:21:29.738] ★ Connection created: [kichain-t-4]client{07-tendermint-245}conn{connection-262} -> [umee-betanet-1]client{07-tendermint-9}conn{connection-41} \
 >I[2021-09-12|10:21:29.911] ★ Channel created: [kichain-t-4]chan{channel-61}port{transfer} -> [umee-betanet-1]chan{channel-0}port{transfer} \

-this time linking our path umee -> ki to relayer; output also should be very close to above example \
+same linking procedure for linking our path umee -> ki to relayer (output also should be very close to above example) \
 `rly tx link umee_to_ki`

 check that chain list command has all fields checked \